Julia Tuttle

 Julia DeForest Tuttle (née Sturtevant; January 22, 1849 – September 14, 1898) was an American businesswoman who owned the property upon which Miami, Florida, was built.
-For this reason, she is called the "Mother of Miami."
+For her boosterism, she's called the "Mother of Miami."
 She is the only woman to have founded what would become a major American city.

-History
+Early life

 Julia Sturtevant was the daughter of Ephraim Sturtevant, a Florida planter and state senator.
 She married Frederick Leonard Tuttle on January 22, 1867.
 They had two children: a daughter, Frances Emeline (b.
 1868), and a son, Henry Ethelbert (b.
 1870).
-Julia Tuttle first visited the Biscayne Bay region of southern Florida in 1875 with her husband, visiting a 40-acre (16 ha) orange grove her father had purchased.
+Julia Tuttle first saw the Biscayne Bay region of southern Florida in 1875 with her husband, visiting a 40-acre (16 ha) orange grove her father had purchased.
 She loved the experience, but returned to Cleveland, Ohio, with her family.

-Moving to southern Florida
+Move to Southern Florida

 Tuttle came to Fort Dallas, Florida, from Cleveland, Ohio, on a steamship after her father and mother had moved to South Florida.
 A little over ten years later, in 1886, her husband died; the foundry had already been sold.
 Upon his death, she found that her husband had not been good at managing money.
 This placed Julia in dire financial straits.
 To supplement her small income, she had to turn their four-story home into a boarding house and tearoom for young ladies.
-In 1890, when her father died and left her his land in Florida, she sold her home in Cleveland, Ohio and relocated to Biscayne Bay.
+In 1890, when her father died and left her his land in Florida, she sold her home in Cleveland, Ohio, and relocated to Biscayne Bay.

-Tuttle used the money from her parents' estate to purchase the James Egan grant of 640 acre, where the city of Miami is now located, on the north side of the river, including the old Fort Dallas stone buildings, and the two-story rock house built by Richard Fitzpatrick's enslaved workers some 50 years earlier.
+Tuttle used the money from her parents' estate to purchase the James Egan grant of 640 acre, where the city of Miami is now located, on the north side of the Miami River, including the old Fort Dallas stone buildings, and the two-story rock house built by Richard Fitzpatrick's enslaved workers some 50 years earlier.
 This was converted into her home.
 In 1891, Tuttle brought her family to live there.
 She repaired and converted the home into one of the show places in the area with a sweeping view of the river and Biscayne Bay.
+She stated in a letter to her friend “It may seem strange to you, but it is the dream of my life to see this wilderness turned into a prosperous country.
+Where this tangled mass of vine, brush, trees and rocks now are to see homes with modern improvements surrounded by beautiful grassy lawns, flowers, shrubs and shade trees.”